skywind3000/vim-quickui/MANUAL.md

 ![](https://skywind3000.github.io/images/p/quickui/display-help.png)

-The only one argument in `display_help` is the help tag name.
-With this tool, you can read the help text anytime, without creating a new split window.
+The only argument to `display_help` is the help tag name.
+With this tool, you can read help text at any time without creating a new split window.

 ### Preview tag

-Sometimes I just want a glimpse to the definition of the current word under cursor without actually open that file.
-So, the tag previewer was made for this:
+Sometimes you just want to glimpse the definition of the word under cursor without actually opening that file.
+The tag previewer was made for this:

 ![](https://skywind3000.github.io/images/p/quickui/preview_tag.png)

-use it like:
+Use it like:

 ```VimL
 nnoremap <F3> :call quickui#tools#preview_tag('')<cr>
 ```

-When you move the cursor around and press `<F3>`, the definition of current `<cword>` under cursor will display in the preview window.
-If there are multiple definitions, press `<F3>` again will circularly display the next one, and in the command line, you will see the details about how many definitions and source file name.
+When you move the cursor and press `<F3>`, the definition of the current `<cword>` is shown in the preview window.
+If there are multiple definitions, pressing `<F3>` again cycles to the next one.
+The command line shows the definition count and source file name.

-Don't forget to use `quickui#preview#scroll` to scroll the content in the preview window if you want to see more.
+Use `quickui#preview#scroll` to scroll the content in the preview window if you want to see more.

-This feature requires ctags databases are loaded correctly in vim.
-A plugin [gutentags](https://github.com/ludovicchabant/vim-gutentags) can do it for you nicely in the background.
+This feature requires ctags databases to be loaded correctly in Vim.
+The [gutentags](https://github.com/ludovicchabant/vim-gutentags) plugin can handle this automatically in the background.

 ### Preview quickfix

-If you have many items in the quickfix window, instead of open them one by one, you are able to press `p` in the quickfix window and preview them in the popup:
+If you have many items in the quickfix window, instead of opening them one by one, you can press `p` in the quickfix window to preview them in a popup:

 ```VimL
 augroup MyQuickfixPreview